xmos/lib_i2s/doc/rst/lib_i2s.rst

 .. literalinclude:: ../../examples/app_simple_i2s_frame_master/src/simple_i2s_frame_master.xc
    :start-at: my_application
-   :end-before: in buffered
+   :end-before: out buffered

 The initialisation callback will provide configuration structures relevant to the communication bus being used.
 The application can set the parameters of the bus (*MCLK/BCLK* ratio, *WS* alignment etc.) at this point.

-The I²S `controller` task is instantiated as a parallel task that run in a ``par`` statement.
+The I²S `controller` (`master`) task is instantiated as a parallel task that run in a ``par`` statement.
 The application can connect via the ``i2s_frame_callback_if`` interface connection.
 For example, the following code instantiates an I²S `controller` component and connects to it.

 .. literalinclude:: ../../examples/app_simple_i2s_frame_master/src/simple_i2s_frame_master.xc
    :start-at: int main